postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 ---
 author: Montana Low
 description: PostgresML makes it easy to use machine learning on your data and scale workloads horizontally in our cloud.
-One of the most common use cases is to improve search results.
-In this article, we'll show you how to build a search engine from the ground up, that leverages multiple types of natural language processing (NLP) and machine learning (ML) models to improve search results, including vector search and also personalization with embeddings.
+One of the most common use cases for PostgresML is to improve search results.
+In this article, we'll show you how to build a search engine from the ground up, by leveraging multiple types of natural language processing (NLP) and machine learning (ML) models, including vector search and personalization with embeddings.
 image: https://postgresml.org/dashboard/static/images/blog/elephant_sky.jpg
 image_alt: PostgresML is a composition engine that provides advanced AI capabilities.
 ---